Colorbond Fence Installation

 Required if work affects public roads or requires traffic management

-Recommended for at least one team member on site
+HLTAID011 - Provide First Aid (3-year currency).
+Recommended for at least one team member on site.

 UNDERGROUND SERVICE STRIKE (Electricity): Do not touch equipment or worker if in contact with cable.
 Call 000 and power distributor emergency line.
 Keep others 8m away.
 If safe, isolate power at property switchboard.